 - Incorporate your family's description of your resources, priorities or concerns related to enhancing your child's development.

-A Open Plan (sometimes known as the Individualized Family Service Plan) is a process in which you and your family and other members of your team identify the strengths and needs of your child and family, and develop a written plan for early intervention services or other services you identify as needed.
+A One Plan (sometimes known as the Individualized Family Service Plan (IFSP)) is a process in which you and your family and other members of your team identify the strengths and needs of your child and family, and develop a written plan for early intervention services or other services you identify as needed.

 The One Plan is based on evaluations and assessment described above and includes information about: